-1. Implemented subprojects in the priority sites through subcontracted NGOs on sustainable financing, mangrove rehabilitation, women's active involvement in locally managed marine areas, ecosystem-based approach to resource management, ridge-to-reef approach to resource management, community-based management of crown-of-thorns starfish, communication, education, and information awareness on MPAs, and ICRM planning-related activities.
+" Implemented subprojects in the priority sites through subcontracted NGOs on community based resource management, sustainable financing, mangrove rehabilitation, women's active involvement in locally managed marine areas, ecosystem-based approach to resource management, ridge-to-reef approach to resource management, community-based management of crown-of-thorns starfish, communication, education, and information awareness on MPAs, and other ICRM planning-related activities.

-3. Administered and operated the Coral Triangle Knowledge Network (http://www.ctknetwork.org) to showcase CTI-related news, knowledge products and events, while at the same time serving as an information and knowledge exchange tool for the general public, and a learning platform on the Coral Triangle region.
+" Continuous administration and operation of the Coral Triangle Knowledge Network (http://www.ctknetwork.org) to showcase CTI-related news, knowledge products and events, and serve as an information and knowledge exchange tool for the general public, and a learning platform about the Coral Triangle region.

-1. Engaged the FCG ANZDEC, as the PMC to carry out the basic staffing for the RPMO and the NPMUs, and provide in-country program management and implementation in the 5 countries, including (i) mobilization of national and international specialists/consultants; (ii) detailed work planning; (iii) coordination of demonstration activities; (iv) procurement of goods and services, including subcontracting of service providers to implement subprojects and training activities; (v) financial management; and (vi) documentation and reporting.
+" Engaged the FCG ANZDEC from 25 October 2011 to 30 October 2015, as the PMC to carry out the basic staffing for the RPMO and the NPMUs, and provide in-country program management and implementation in the 5 countries, including (i) mobilization of national and international specialists/consultants; (ii) detailed work planning; (iii) coordination of demonstration activities; (iv) procurement of goods and services, including subcontracting of service providers to implement subprojects and training activities; (v) financial management; and (vi) documentation and reporting.

-3. Developed a monitoring and evaluation (M&E) framework with monitoring and reporting tools to guide country activities, and trained the NPMU staff on its use and application.
-The PMC submitted quarterly progress reports and periodic updates on a subproject basis to track the progress of project-supported activities.
-The M&E aspect still need to be strengthened, including a more focused analysis and processing of collected data.
-While the subprojects have unique outputs relevant to each country, these should be analyzed in the context of the overall objective of the project.
+" Developed a monitoring and evaluation (M&E) framework with monitoring and reporting tools to guide country activities, and trained the NPMU staff on its use and application.
+The PMC submitted 11 quarterly progress reports as well as periodic updates on a subproject basis to track the progress of project-supported activities.
+A monitoring and evaluation specialist was mobilized to conduct a more focused analysis and processing of collected data in the context of the overall objective of the project.